nickthelegend/crewai-masumi-quickstart-template/README.md

 Before accepting payments, register your agent on the Masumi Network.

-1. Get your payment source information using [/payment-source/](https://docs.masumi.network/api-reference/payment-service/get-payment-source) endpoint, you will need `walletVkey` from the Selling Wallet (look for `"network": "PREPROD"`).:
+1. Get your payment source information using [/payment-source/](https://docs.masumi.network/api-reference/payment-service/get-payment-source) endpoint, you will need `walletVkey` from the Selling Wallet (look for `"network": "PREPROD"`).

-2.Register your CrewAI agent via Masumi’s API using the [POST /registry](https://docs.masumi.network/api-reference/payment-service/post-registry) endpoint.
+2.Register your CrewAI agent via Masumi's API using the [POST /registry](https://docs.masumi.network/api-reference/payment-service/post-registry) endpoint.

 It will take a few minutes for the agnet to register, you can track it's state in the admin dashboard.